 Can I install the system myself or do I need a contractor?

 The Clearview® railing system is designed to be assembled and installed by just about anyone.
-Having some understanding of basic construction techniques and tool usage is recommended.
+Having some understanding of basic construction techniques and tool usage will be helpful.

 Are special skills needed to install the system, such as welding?

 No, there are no special skills required.
-Apart from a few common household tools, we provide everything you need to complete the installation including installation instructions and videos available here.
+Apart from a few common, household tools, we provide everything you need to complete the installation.

 How do you ship?